-- 21. Approve any agricultural conservation easement purchase under which DATCP's share of the purchase costs and transaction costs would be more than \$750,000.
+- 27. Approve any agricultural conservation easement purchase under which DATCP's share of the purchase costs and transaction costs would be more than \$750,000.
 If the co-chairs convene a meeting to review the purchase, the purchase is approved unless a majority of the Committee members in attendance at the meeting vote to modify or deny the purchase [s.
-93.73(6h)]. - 22.
-Approve any proposed rule promulgation relating to surcharge adjustments to maintain a balance in agricultural chemical cleanup fund [s.
-94.73(15)(b)]. - 23.
+93.73(6h)]. - 28.
 Approve releases from the Department's sum sufficient appropriation for animal disease indemnities in the case of a need for emergency control programs and indemnities payments due to an outbreak of dangerous diseases affecting the health of certain domestic animals [s.
 95.31(4)].